STREETS & SIDEWALKS

 View information on erosion control.

-The Public Works Department responds to approximately 500 pothole patching service requests requests per year.
-Requests are placed via e-mail: [email protected]; phone: 217-403-4700; or by using the See-Click-Fix mobile app.
+The Public Works Department responds to approximately 500 pothole patching service requests per year.
+Requests to fix a pothole on a City of Champaign street can be placed via e-mail: [email protected]; phone: 217-403-4700; or by using the See-Click-Fix mobile app.

 What causes a pothole?